3bdElsamea/Properties-Directory/README.md

 2. [Back-end branch](https://github.com/3bdElsamea/Properties-Directory/tree/backend)

 ## How to Run:
-run these commands step by step
+Run these commands step by step

 ```
 git init